 Statement of Fact

-Your assignment for finding the root cause is complete when you can return an answer which allows the project team to move to their next step:
+Your assignment for finding the root cause is complete when you can return a statement which allows the project team to move to their next step:

 - Six sigma teams can move from Analyze to Improve

-- Value steam mapping teams can move to creating a future state map
+- Value stream mapping teams can move to creating a future state map

 - Problem solving teams can move to identifying countermeasures